ABOUT FRASER ISLAND

 Central Station Rainforest

-A birthing place for indigenous women, Wanggoolba Creek flowing through a flourishing rainforest, invites you to experience the serene heart of the island.
+A birthing place for aboriginal women, Wanggoolba Creek flowing through a flourishing rainforest, invites you to experience the serene heart of the island.
 Staring up at the evergreen canopy, it is hard to fathom how such a diverse rainforest can gain enough nutrients to survive on a bed of sand, and yet it is astonishing to see this Eco-system thrive against all odds.

 The longest stretch of continuous drivable beaches in Australia, Teewah, Rainbow and Fraser Island’s 75-Mile Beach are spectacular in so many ways.
 Lining the awesome Pacific Ocean, some of the oldest coastal sand dune formations in the world protect these shores.
 With a mesmerising array of colours and magical stories, they make a great scenic drive.